HEInventions/aiopjlink/README.md

 * Class 1 is the most common type of PJLink, and is used for basic commands such as power on/off, input selection, and adjusting volume.
 * Class 2 is an extended version of the protocol that supports additional commands such as opening and closing the projector's lens cover, and is typically used by more sophisticated devices.

+## What is aiopjlink?

+A Python library that uses [asyncio](https://docs.python.org/3/library/asyncio.html) to talk to one or more projectors connected to a network using the PJLink protocol.

+It has these advantages:

+* ✅ Clean modern asyncio API
+* ✅ High level API abstraction (eg. `lamp.hours`)
+* ✅ Pure Python 3 implementation (no dependencies)
+* ✅ Full suite of test cases
+* ✅ Context managers for keeping track of connections and resources
+* ✅ High quality error handling

 ## Usage